adrido/minetest-mapper-cpp/doc/manual.rst

 	For the same effect, a modified colors file could be used.
 	``--heightmap-yscale`` is easier and quicker.

-	Two images with a different y scale:
+	Two images with a different y-scale:

 	.. image:: images/heightmap-scale.png
 	.. image:: images/heightmap-yscale.png